 Think of it this way: a system that costs $2,000 more upfront can actually save you thousands of dollars over its lifetime.
 Those savings come from lower energy bills every single month, fewer maintenance issues, and even potential rebates.
 Investing in a higher-efficiency unit is one of the most effective ways to lower your HVAC system’s TCO and reduce your home’s overall energy consumption.

-Why Size and Installation Are Crucial
+Why Proper Sizing and Installation Matter

 You can buy the best, most efficient HVAC system on the market, but if it’s not sized correctly or installed properly, its TCO will skyrocket.
 An oversized unit will turn on and off constantly, wasting energy and failing to dehumidify your home properly.
 An undersized unit will run nonstop without ever reaching the set temperature.
 Both scenarios lead to higher bills and premature system failure.